andreasBihlmaier/design/articles/200_migration_guide_from_ros1.md

 If the ROS 1 package uses CMake only to invoke the `setup.py` file and does not contain anything beside Python code (e.g. also no messages, services, etc.) it should be converted into a pure Python package in ROS 2:

-* Update or the build type in the `package.xml` file:
+* Update or add the build type in the `package.xml` file:

     <export>
       <build_type>ament_python</build_type>